ud-softworks/json_schema/lib/MIGRATION.md

     - If you were using `createSchema` to evaluate schemas that contained remote references you don't have cached locally, simply switch over to `createSchemaAsync`, which has the same behavior.
 If you continue to use the synchronous `createSchema`: *errors will be thrown when remote references are encountered*.
     - If you were using `createSchema` to evaluate schemas where all references can be resolved within the root schema, congrats!
 You can now remove all async behavior around creating schemas.
 No more async / await :)
     - If you were using `createSchema` to evaluate schema which have remote references, but you can cache all the remote references locally, you can use the optional `RefProvider` to allow sync resolution of those.
-    - A new use case is also available: you can now use custom logic to resolve your own $refs using `AsyncRefProvider` / `createSchemaAsync`.
+    - A new use case is also available: you can now use custom logic to resolve your own $refs using `RefProviderAsync` / `createSchemaAsync`.

 - Platforms
   - dart:io Users: A single call to `configureBrowserForVm()` is required before using `createSchemaAsync`.